• Skip to main content

 6. Steam the fiddleheads for approximately 5 – 7 minutes until tender crisp. (*While steaming fiddleheads – start sauté of the ramps)

 7. Add 1 tablespoon of olive oil to the same pan and place the ramps in the pan.
-Move them around gently in the pan to keep them whole while cooking for about 2 – 3 minutes until wilted.
+Move them around gently in the pan to keep them whole while cooking for 2 – 3 minutes until wilted.

 8. Add the steamed fiddleheads and cook until warmed.
 Add s & p to taste.
 Remove from the pan and plate with peppers & mushrooms mixture sprinkled over the top.